TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/File/Properties/Appearance.rst

     createNewRelationLinkTitle (string or LLL reference)
-        Overrides the link text and title of the "Create new relation" button with a localised string.
+        Overrides the link text and title of the "Create new relation" button with a localized string.
+Only useful, if the element browser is enabled.

+    addMediaLinkTitle (string or LLL reference)
+        ..  versionadded:: 12.3
+        Overrides the link text and title of the "Add media by URL" button with a localized string.
+Only useful, if the element browser is enabled.

+    uploadFilesLinkTitle (string or LLL reference)
+        ..  versionadded:: 12.3
+        Overrides the link text and title of the "Select & upload files" button with a localized string.
 Only useful, if the element browser is enabled.

     useSortable (boolean)
         Activate drag & drop.